From personal experience, I can tell you this list is essential to a productive, long term professional relationship.

-One of the biggest hurdles older men face when trying to maintain their health and fitness levels is finding a core group to keep them motivated.
+One of the biggest hurdles we older guys face when trying to maintain our health and fitness goals is finding a core group to keep us on track.

 Pretty much everything.